Financial-Times/origami/.github/pull_request_template.md

 - [ ] I have applied `percy` label on my PR before merging and after review.
 - [ ] If it is a new feature, I have added thorough tests.
 - [ ] I have updated relevant docs.
+- [ ] I have updated relevant env variables in Doppler.